 Next, we hiked the moderate 1.7-mile trail to Marymere Falls.
 There are two viewpoints to see the falls.
 At the end of the hike, you’ll reach the falls lower viewpoint at the bottom of the stairs.
 Continue up the stairs to reach the top viewpoint.

 Barnes Creek Trail

-A peaceful creekside hike with an option to check out Marymere Falls (enter at falls trailhead, continue forward at the junction or go right and check out the falls).
-This hike takes you through a Jurassic Park looking forest of old growth and lush vegetation.
-We hiked the barnes creek trail after Marymere Falls, and the solitude from the crowds gave the forest a much different feeling.
+A peaceful creekside hike with an option to check out Marymere Falls (enter at the falls trailhead, continue forward at the junction, or go right and check out the falls).
+This hike takes you through a Jurassic Park-looking forest of old growth and lush vegetation.
+We hiked the Barnes Creek trail after Marymere Falls and the solitude from the crowds gave the forest a much different feeling.
 The trail rolls mostly up and rarely down for 5.5 miles.

-Sol Duc Falls Nature Trail is a flat short 1.6 mile trail through old growth forest that leads to a beautiful three prong waterfall.
+Sol Duc Falls Nature Trail is a flat short 1.6-mile trail through an old-growth forest that leads to a beautiful three-prong waterfall.
 The three falls rage under a wooden bridge with crystal blue waters on the other end.
 If you’re lucky, you’ll get to see the waterfall capture rainbows in the spray!
-We continued past the falls and headed towards deer lake.
+We continued past the falls and headed toward deer lake.

 Our last day in the park was spent relaxing on the coast, recovering from our hikes.
-The Mora Campground we camped at was on the north side of the river, on the south side is First Beach.
-First Beach is located within the Quileute Indian Reservation, and surrounded by Olympic National Park.
-The beach is sandy with a crescent shaped shoreline that’s popular with surfers.
-We stopped here first, and explored the rocks looking for sea creatures during the low tide.
+The Mora Campground we camped at was on the north side of the river, and on the south side is First Beach.
+First Beach is located within the Quileute Indian Reservation and is surrounded by Olympic National Park.
+The beach is sandy with a crescent-shaped shoreline that’s popular with surfers.
+We stopped here first and explored the rocks looking for sea creatures during the low tide.